Research question: (How) do library spaces facilitate innovative research, creative thinking, and problem-solving?

 Between 2014 and 2017, Marston Science Library (MSL) of the University of Florida George A. Smathers Libraries renovated three of five floors, creating new public spaces that include collaboration spaces, a visualization conference room with specialized visualization tools that serve GIS and Informatics, quiet study areas, a Virtual Reality (VR) Lab, and a makerspace that supports all disciplines.
 The renovations have increased building occupancy to more than two million visitors each year, a dramatic increase in overall visitors from previous years.
 Despite these successes, MSL has renovated spaces with very little strategic planning involved, and the Smathers Librarians are interested in better understanding how these successes support innovative, interdisciplinary research as well as promote creative thinking and problem solving in the student population.

-Pilot Project: Iowa State University
+Practice Brief: Iowa State University

 Pilot Project: Syracuse University

-A targeted academic learning community contributes to academic success by supporting individual growth through the development of research and/or study skills.
+A distinct academic learning community contributes to academic success by supporting individual growth through the development of research and/or study skills.
 The community also encourages members to take part in at least one of the following: innovative research, creative thinking, problem solving.
 Fostering and building an engaged community is an important attribute or goal of the community.
 Community members self-select, and participation is not limited by the academic discipline affiliation of potential participants.

 Practice Brief: Temple University